The Chobe experience is one that will stay with you forever.

 Visit the local primary school, view some of the traditional methods used to construct homes and learn about the customs and traditions of the local Basubia people.

-Located a short drive away in neighbouring Kasane, the CARACAL Biodiversity Centre is a not-for-profit NGO dedicated to the rescue, rehabilitation and research of wildlife, and is home to an array of fascinating animals including snakes, bush babies, mongooses, birds, and Kasane’s famous honey badger fondly known as ‘Badgie’.
+Located a short drive away in neighbouring Kasane, the CARACAL Biodiversity Centre is a not-for-profit NGO dedicated to the rescue, rehabilitation and research of wildlife, and is home to an array of fascinating animals including snakes, bush babies, mongooses and birds.

 This is an excellent opportunity to learn more about Chobe’s local wildlife up close and personal, to see what happens behind the scenes at the centre, and to even hold a snake if you dare!